You Can't Do That on Television: Slime

 When someone said, "I don't know," green slime would pour down on them from above.
 This type of prank was known as being "slimed," and it became one of the show's most notable elements.
 As with waterings, the sliming gag was used in almost every episode, especially from 1982 onward.
+According to writer-director Geoffrey Darby, the slime gave the kids a "comeuppance", so that they wouldn't appear arrogant.

 Green slime was a fixture of the series from the very beginning, appearing in the show's first episode.
-According to Geoffrey Darby in the book Slimed!
-An Oral History of Nickelodeon's Golden Age, the original slime developed "by accident"; Darby had originally planned for a bucket of food leftovers from the CJOH cafeteria, with water added, to be dumped on Tim, but the production of that first episode was delayed by a week, and when the time came to shoot the scene, the contents of the bucket had turned green with mold.
-Darby authorized the mixture to be dumped on Tim anyway.
-Roger Price was furious, but the response from the viewing audience was positive, so Darby and Price wrote an entire 1979 show about the slime ("The Green Slime Show") in which Lisa Ruddy is the victim of six slimings (a YCDTOTV record).
+In the book Slimed!
+An Oral History of Nickelodeon's Golden Age, Darby stated that the original slime developed "by accident"; Darby had originally planned for a bucket of food leftovers from the CJOH cafeteria, with water added, to be dumped on cast member Tim Douglas, but the production of that first episode was delayed by a week.
+When the time came to shoot the scene, the contents of the bucket had turned green with mold.
+Darby authorized the mixture to be dumped on Douglas anyway.
+Roger Price was furious, but the response from the viewing audience was positive, so Darby and Price wrote an entire 1979 show about the slime which fittingly aired on March 17, 1979, St. Patrick's Day ("The Green Slime Show").
+In that episode, cast member Lisa Ruddy became the victim of six slimings (a YCDTOTV record).
 With that episode, the use of "I don't know" as the slime's trigger phrase was introduced, and it quickly became the show's trademark gag.

 Most of the cast did not like getting slimed (Christine McGlade said it was "gross and challenging"), and on occasion, they tried to avoid saying "I don't know."
-This usually backfired, as in the "Computers" episode when McGlade said "insufficient data" instead of "I don't know" and got green slime dumped on her anyway.
+This usually backfired, as in the "Computers" episode when McGlade said "insufficient data" instead of "I don't know" and got green slime dumped on her anyway, since, as it was explained by Lisa Ruddy who was with McGlade at the time, the slime for that episode was computer-controlled.
 Some variations of the magic words also triggered the slime, such as in the "Blame" episode when the entire cast got slimed together after one of them said, "we don't know."